yhlleo/MJP/README.md

 }
 ```

-If you have any questions, please contact me without hesitation (yahui.liu AT unitn.it or bin.ren AT unitn.it).
+If you have any questions, please contact me without hesitation (yahui.cvrs AT gmail.com or bin.ren AT unitn.it).